Mexico - Country Commercial Guide

 Internet and IT Services

-Mexico’s federal budget imposes a value added tax (VAT) withholding on non-resident digital service providers in Mexico and contemplates an enforcement mechanism to ensure compliance.
+Mexico’s federal budget imposes a value added tax (VAT) withholding on non-resident digital service providers in Mexico and includes an enforcement mechanism to ensure compliance.
 All non-resident digital service providers operating in Mexico are required to obtain a tax ID number, register with the Tax Administrative Service (Servicio de Administración Tributaria or SAT), and charge and collect VAT from customers.
 For more information visit SAT’s website.

-Telecommunications Equipment
+Telecommunications Services and Equipment

-For the past decade, the Mexican telecommunications market has consistently outpaced GDP growth, driven in large part by mobile telephony, broadband, and broadcasting.
-According to the Mexican Institute of Telecommunications, in 2021, Mexico had almost 125 million active wireless lines.
-It is expected that there would be over 127 million active wireless lines by the end of 2022, representing a two percent increase.
-America Móvil dominates the market with a 61 percent share in terms of number of lines compared to Telefónica’s 19percent and AT&T’s 15 percent.
-Virtual Mobile Operators account for five percent of the market.
-Telmex is the dominant player in fixed broadband with a 49 percent market share in terms of subscriptions compared to Televisa at 23 percent, Megacable at 12 percent, and Total Play at 10 percent.
+For the past decade, the Mexican telecommunications market has consistently outpaced the growth of the overall economy, driven in large part by mobile telephones, broadband services, and broadcasting.
+According to the Mexican Institute of Telecommunications, in 2022 Mexico had over 130 million active wireless lines and over 113 million of those had Internet access.
+It is expected that there will be over 138 million active wireless lines by the end of 2023.
+America Móvil dominates the market with a sixty-two percent share in terms of number of lines compared to Telefónica (17 percent) and AT&T (15.6 percent).
+Virtual Mobile Operators (VMOs) account for five percent of the market.
+Walmart’s VMO has shown significant growth and accounts for 2.4 percent of the market.
+The three main operators have launched 5G commercial services in the country’s main cities.
+America Movil’s Telcel and AT&T are working to expand their current coverage, but the upgrade is expected to be slow.
+5G is expected to account for around 43 percent of the market by 2032.
+Telefonica has offloaded its Mexican mobile assets and has a network sharing agreement with AT&T. Telmex is the dominant player in fixed broadband with a 41.8 percent market share in terms of subscriptions compared to Televisa at 25.2 percent, and Megacable at 14.9 percent.
+The telecommunications Mexican market grew by 4.5 percent during 2022.

-Table 1: Mexico Internet and IT Service Market indicators
+Table 1: Mexico Internet and IT Service Market Indicators

-(Figures in millions)
+(Figures in Millions)

 2020